-At Sumter Christian School, we believe that an effective education does not just come from memorizing or lecturing.
-Active participation in the learning process entails analyzing, discussing and collaborating - in order to comprehend and retain.
-All of our courses are designed to encourage deep mental processing, student engagement with the class material, and spiritual growth.
+At Sumter Christian School, we believe that the purpose of education is spiritual, academic, moral, and consists of developing good citizenship.
+Through our daily academic schedule we see the teacher as the primary instructor and source of authority within the classroom and the student as the on-task learner of objective content and concepts.
+All of our courses are designed to encourage deep mental processing, student engagement with the class material, critical thinking, and spiritual growth.
 We offer College Preparatory, Honors, and Advanced Placement (Dual Enrollment) courses.

 TARGET LEARNING CENTER